simplec-dev/ibmpush-cordova/README.md

 The Cordova SDK contains the following components, any of which may be added to your project.

-- **[ibmbluemix](https://hub.jazz.net/project/bluemixmobilesdk/ibmbluemix-cordova/overview)** - This is the foundation of the SDK and controls connection and communication with Backend services
+- **[ibmbluemix](https://hub.jazz.net/project/bluemixmobilesdk/ibmbluemix-javascript/overview)** - This is the foundation of the SDK and controls connection and communication with Backend services
-- **[ibmpush](https://hub.jazz.net/project/bluemixmobilesdk/ibmpush-cordova/overview)** - This is the service SDK for push notification support
+- **[ibmpush](https://hub.jazz.net/project/bluemixmobilesdk/ibmpush-javascript/overview)** - This is the service SDK for push notification support
-- **[ibmdata](https://hub.jazz.net/project/bluemixmobilesdk/ibmdata-cordova/overview)** - This is the service SDK for cloud data storage
+- **[ibmdata](https://hub.jazz.net/project/bluemixmobilesdk/ibmdata-javascript/overview)** - This is the service SDK for cloud data storage
-- **[ibmfilesync](https://hub.jazz.net/project/bluemixmobilesdk/ibmfilesync-cordova/overview)** - This is the service SDK for cloud file storage
-- **[ibmcloudcode](https://hub.jazz.net/project/bluemixmobilesdk/ibmcloudcode-cordova/overview)** - This is the service SDK for cloud code invocation
+- **[ibmcloudcode](https://hub.jazz.net/project/bluemixmobilesdk/ibmcloudcode-javascript/overview)** - This is the service SDK for cloud code invocation
-- **[ibmlocation](https://hub.jazz.net/project/bluemixmobilesdk/ibmlocation-cordova/overview)** - This is the service SDK for the Beta level mobile location services
-- **docs/** - This directory contains the documentation for the SDK

 ### Supported Platforms
 - Android